Seronsecurity/advmlthreatmatrix/readme.md

 **Corrections and Improvement**

 -   For immediate corrections, please submit a Pull Request with suggested changes!
 We are excited to make this system better with you!
 -   For a more hands on feedback session, we are partnering with Defcon's AI Village to open up the framework to all community members to get feedback and make it better.
-Current thinking is to have this event circa
+Current thinking is to have this workshop circa
-Jan/Feb 2021.Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSdqtuE0v7qBRsGUUWDrzUEenHCdv-HNP1IiLil67dgpXtHqQw/viewform) for the workshop for more hands on feedback session
+Jan/Feb 2021.Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSdqtuE0v7qBRsGUUWDrzUEenHCdv-HNP1IiLil67dgpXtHqQw/viewform)

 **Contribute Case Studies**

 We are especially excited for new case-studies!
 We look forward to contributions from both industry and academic researchers.
 Before submitting a case-study, consider that the attack:
 1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system
 2. The attack was against a *production, commercial* ML system.
 This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client/edge.
-3. You have permission to share the information.
+3. You have permission to share the information/published this research.
 Please follow the proper channels before reporting a new attack and make sure you are practicing responsible disclosure.
-If you are unsure, email advmlthreatmatrix-core@googlegroups.com and we can help you out.

-If you satisfy all the three criteria: Email advmlthreatmatrix-core@googlegroups.com with summary of the incident and Adversarial ML Threat Matrix mapping.
+You can email advmlthreatmatrix-core@googlegroups.com with summary of the incident and Adversarial ML Threat Matrix mapping.

 **Join our Mailing List**